How to integrate Habitica MCP with Vercel AI SDK v6

 Introduction

-This guide walks you through connecting Habitica to Vercel AI SDK using the Composio tool router.
-By the end, you'll have a working Habitica agent that can add a new daily task for exercise, create a challenge for team productivity, delete an outdated task from my challenge, create a tag for urgent work tasks through natural language commands.
+This guide walks you through connecting Habitica to Vercel AI SDK v6 using the Composio tool router.
+By the end, you'll have a working Habitica agent that can add a new daily task for exercise, create a challenge for team productivity, delete an outdated task from your challenge through natural language commands.

 This guide will help you understand how to give your Vercel AI SDK agent real control over a Habitica account through Composio's Habitica MCP server.